v3ss0n/steam-pirate-ui/README.md

 * ***NEW FEATURE*** Now you can select your own favourite background!
 * ***NEW FEATURE*** Now you can set fontsize

+## New Features in 0.6.1
+- Fixed tile rendering , which darkens Text Editor background.

 ## New Features in 0.5.1
 - Fixed font size config not actually workikg
 - Subtle , lightsabre glow scroll bar.